-Public Art projects proposed for council owned and or managed facilities and funded through the Arts and Culture Grants are assessed by the NGSC Arts Working Group and Public Art Advisory Group.
+Public Art projects proposed for council owned and or managed facilities and funded through the Arts and Culture Grants are assessed by the NGSC Arts Working Group and Public Art Reference Group.

-Northern Grampians Shire Council Grant Assessment Process.
+Northern Grampians Shire Council Grant and Public Art Assessment Process.

 Arts and Culture Grant applicants require Landowner/Land Manager consent for any public art on private property.
 Heritage or other considerations may trigger a planning permit.
-Cultural considerations may require permission from appropriate First Nations land councils.
+Cultural considerations may require permission from appropriate First Nations land councils and or a Cultural Heritage Management Plan.